What is a mitochondrial liver disease?

 Does the ChiLDReN Network have any studies that include patients with mitochondrial liver diseases?

 Yes.
-The ChiLDReN Network has one study that include patients with mitochondrial liver diseases.
+The ChiLDReN Network has one study that includes patients with mitochondrial liver diseases.

 The MITOHEP study is a natural history study that includes patients with mitochondrial liver diseases.
 A natural history study is aimed at acquiring information and data that will provide a better understanding of rare conditions.
 Participants will be asked to allow study personnel to obtain information from medical records and an interview, and to collect blood, urine, and tissue samples when clinically indicated, in order to understand the causes of these diseases and to improve the diagnosis and treatment of children with these diseases.
 All of the information obtained in these studies is confidential and no names or identifying information are used in the study.